grafana/grafana/docs/sources/manage-users/_index.md

 The highest and broadest level of user group in Grafana is the server.
 Every user with an account in a Grafana instance is a member of the server group.

 Grafana Server Admins are user accounts that have the Grafana Admin option set to **Yes**.
+They can manage individual user accounts and organizations on their server.

-They can perform the following tasks:
+Server Admins can perform the following tasks:

 LINK TO MANAGE USERS IN SERVER
 - [Add or remove a user]({{< relref "./add-or-remove-user.md" >}})